Beautiful Monsters: Befriending Our Feeling World

 So how do we transform?
 Mind needs to help, but we need the right use of mind.

-First you know, and within knowing you are aware of knowing, and the knowingness and awareness become one.
+First, you know, and within that knowing, you are aware of knowing, and the knowingness and awareness become one.
 Then you are aware of your feelings, again and again.
-It doesn’t matter what kind of feelings you are connecting to: body sensations, subtle body, emotional feelings.
+It doesn’t matter what kind of feelings you are connecting to: body sensations, subtle body, or emotional feelings.

-Maybe you experience, “I don’t feel anything.”
+Maybe you don’t feel anything.
 That’s okay, just be aware of that.
 A feeling of not feeling is also a feeling.
 You are aware of numbness.
-So stay in that feeling: feeling joyful, feeling hurtful, feeling wounded, feeling hollow, feeling regret, feeling gratitude — all sorts of feelings happen in the feeling world.
-Whatever is there, keep awareness with that again and again.
+So stay in that feeling: feeling joyful, feeling hurt, feeling wounded, feeling hollow, feeling regret, feeling gratitude — all sorts of feelings happen in the feeling world.
+Whatever is there, keep awareness of that again and again.

 Handshake practice